JrVerbiest/jrverbiest.github.io/README.md

 - Data & Analytics Engineering PET Project

   Demonstrating data and analytics engineering practices through a real-world air quality monitoring system.
+In the project we use Databricks Data Intelligence Platform (with Spark and Polars) and dbt.
+The transformed data will be stored in the Databricks SQL warehouse.

   <br>